 This page details the advice available from the NHS.

-If you have symptoms of Coronavirus (COVID-19) or the symptoms of Coronavirus infection (see the NHS self check website), you are advised to not leave your home for 7 days from when your symptoms started.
+If you have Coronavirus (COVID-19) or the symptoms of Coronavirus infection (see the NHS self check website), you are advised to not leave your home for at least 10 days from when your symptoms started.
 This will help protect others in the community while you are infectious.
 You can request a test on the NHS website to find out if you have Coronavirus.
 The test needs to be done within the first few days of developing the symptoms.

 - Plan ahead and ask others for help so you can stay at home

 - Ask your employer, friends and family to help you get the things you need to stay at home

 - Stay at least 3 steps away from other people in your home if possible

 - Wash your hands regularly for 20 seconds, each time using soap and water, or use hand sanitiser

 - Stay away from vulnerable individuals, such as the elderly and those with underlying health conditions, as much as possible